stepanenko3/chrome-translation-extension/README.md

 - Translate selected text on any webpage.
 - Supports multiple languages.
+- Dark mode support for comfortable usage in low-light environments.
+- Great design with a user-friendly interface.
 - Easy to use and lightweight.

 ## Installation

 1. Clone this repository to your local machine.

     ```bash
     git clone https://github.com/stepanenko3/chrome-translation-extension.git
     ```